Table of Contents

 Things to do in Cluj-Napoca

 Although the list is not as long as Bucharest’s, Cluj has a few things to discover.
-I recommend taking this walking tour or if you are strapped for time, take this DIY scavenger hunt exploration tour which is what I did and really enjoyed!
+I recommend taking this walking tour which is what I did and really enjoyed!
 Both will take you the city’s main sights including St Michael’s Church and Unirii Square.
 Please do not miss the Botanic Garden which is not included in the tours, trust me, you’ll thank me later.
 Also, I found Cluj had the best restaurants compared to any other city in Romania (including Bucharest) in terms of menus and food quality.
 My favourite spots were Bujole & Eggcetera.

 BONUS: MORE PLACES TO VISIT IN ROMANIA